wiicode/cybersecurity-framework/home-subscriptions-bronze.md

 The BCSF Team provides cyber security guidance to small companies and supports the methods for implementing information security programs.

 -   **understands** cyber security, and summarizes this knowledge into practical guidance that we make available to all
--   **responds** to cyber security incidents to reduce the harm they cause to organisations
+-   **responds** to cyber security incidents to reduce the harm they cause to organizations
 -   **connects** organizations with cyber security services providers

 Cyber security researchers can generally find 359 ways to compromise your systems, but not all will work for your business.
 BCSF encourages companies delop their own materials rather than outousrce that responsibility to tools and subscriptions.
 With that said, a subscription may be part of your program, but it should not be the whole process.
 A successful program often includes: